Transforming Glaucoma Care with Surgery

-Our board-certified ophthalmic surgeons specialize in the latest glaucoma surgeries and treatments to ensure patients receive long-term results and more sustainable treatments.
-From conventional or incisional surgery to implantable devices that automatically administer vision-saving medication, our experts can find the right solution for your needs.
+While glaucoma is highly treatable, early detection and treatment are key to preventing serious vision loss or blindness from glaucoma.
+Our board-certified ophthalmic surgeons can provide you with access to the latest and most technologically advanced glaucoma procedures to ensure you receive the long-term results you deserve.
+From conventional and incisional surgery to implantable devices, our experts can find the right surgical solution for your needs.

 While mild-to-moderate open-angle glaucoma is very common, many people are unaware of their condition, especially in the early stages, when their vision may be unaffected.
 In many people, open-angle glaucoma is characterized by an increase in the intraocular pressure (IOP) of your eye.
 This pressure is caused by the buildup of fluid within the eye.
 Too much fluid raises pressure, which can cause the gradual loss of vision.
 And while glaucoma moves slowly, its damage is irreparable.

 How does iStent work?

 iStent works like the stents used to prevent heart attacks and strokes.
 When blood vessels get clogged, a stent creates access to the vessel flow.
 While a highly innovative technology, how iStent works is elegantly simple: